racamirko/VideoToolsLib/README.md

 VideoToolsLib
 =============

-Collection of utilities for video-processing.
-It's a mixture of ML-algorithms usually purposed for CV usage.
-It will mostly rely on OpenCV.
+VideoToolsLib is an attempt to follow the DRY (don't reapeat yourself)  principle.
+It'll be a collection of developt independent code components that I find useful from projec to project.
+It'll usually be some  ML-algorithms purposed for CV (computer vision) usage, and it will heavly rely on OpenCV.

 Compress data
 -------------